 Public Policy Committee

-Committee Description The Public Policy Committee closely monitors congressional and Administrative activity on hospice and palliative care issues, including following the activities of CMS, GAO, MedPAC and other federal agencies to analyze their impact on the legislative process.
+Committee Description The Public Policy Committee closely monitors Congressional and Administrative activity on hospice and palliative care issues, including following the activities of CMS, GAO, MedPAC and other federal agencies to analyze their impact on the legislative process.
 Activities include the development of NHPCO’s legislative agenda, monitoring and analyzing federal budget recommendations, monitoring the introduction of healthcare legislation as it might impact the hospice and palliative care community, preparing letters to Congressional offices stating NHPCO's position on proposed or pending legislation and identifying needs for education on the federal legislative process.
-The committee's work in 2014 will include: the continued protection of hospice reimbursement; pursuing legislative opportunities to expand access to hospice services and fighting challenges to access; and other legislative initiatives.
+The committee's work in 2015 will include: the continued protection of hospice reimbursement; pursuing legislative opportunities to expand access to hospice services and fighting challenges to access; and other legislative initiatives.
 Requirements for committee members include: a history of significant involvement in hospice legislative issues at the federal level; prior NHPCO committee service or a substantive participation in NHPCO advocacy activities; and an ongoing, daily working knowledge of the federal legislative process and its impact on hospice and palliative care providers.

-Public Policy Committee Members should be prepared to spend 2.5 hours per month on committee work.
+Public Policy Committee Members should be prepared to spend an average of 2.5 hours per month on committee work.
 Depending on the policy issues and the Congressional calendar this commitment could grow.
 In addition, there are opportunities for greater involvement through subcommittee and special project work.

 Committee members serve two-year terms.